ManticoreGamesInc/platform-documentation/src/api/animatedmesh.md

 ### `animationEvent`

 Some animations have events that fire when certain parts of the animations are reached.
 This allows you to sync up hit effects with animations.
-Important note!
-This event is only fired client side.
-The server cannot directly respond to animation events!
+Important note: This event is only fired client side.
+The server cannot directly respond to animation events.

 ```lua
 local propDragonMob = script:GetCustomProperty("DragonMob")